cfpbackup/hmda-combined-documentation/documentation/fig/file-specifications.md

-# File Specifications
-2023 File Specifications
+# 3. 2023 File Specifications

 ## 3.1  Introduction
 The following information describes the format used when filing HMDA data with the Bureau.